scottvr/pbngen/.github/ISSUE_TEMPLATE/pbnpy_feature_request.md

-Please tell us what PBNPy doesn't do now that you'd like it to!
+Please tell us what PBNGEN doesn't do now that you'd like it to!